Table of Contents

-Human hair significantly contributes to the physical appearance and attractiveness of a person.
-Hence, hair health disorders like pattern baldness, anagen effluvium (chemotherapy-induced baldness), Alopecia Areata, amongst others, may easily trigger psychological stress.
+Their hair significantly influences the appearance and attractiveness of an individual.
+Therefore, disorders affecting hair health, such as pattern baldness, anagen effluvium (chemotherapy-induced baldness), Alopecia Areata, and others, can potentially induce psychological stress.

 What is Alopecia Areata?